Cadecraft/HomepageOmni/README.md

 3. Turn on Developer Mode in the top right
 4. In the top left, Load Unpacked and upload this entire folder

-Improved installation instructions will be added once this project becomes more complete.
+This project will be released (signed and published) once it becomes more complete, then there will be better installation instructions.
 If you experience problems or have suggestions, feel free to create a GitHub issue.

-Important breaking change: the names of keys for links has changed
+## Preface

+Since this extension's goal is to be highly configurable while staying lightweight, **learning and configuring it can be complicated!**

+Take your time learning the simple commands with the default config, then once you want to customize something, type `:export` to download your `.json` file, open it in a text editor, then read about anything you want to change here in this readme.

+It's actually a lot simpler in practice than the documentation makes it seem.

 ## Commands